liapia99/Poet-Lens/README.md

     - 6. Advanced Options -> Glamor -> On
     - 3. Interface Options -> Serial Port -> No -> Yes

     Restart the system as needed.
+You can either put in the command to restart or just unplug the power and then wait a few seconds before reconnecting power.

+### Part 2.
+Check that your camera works
 Use this tutorial to test the camera: (https://www.dummies.com/article/technology/computers/hardware/raspberry-pi/test-raspberry-pi-camera-module-246246/)

-### Part 2.
+### Part 3.
 Check that your printer works
 1. Update the system and install requirements.
 ```shell
 $ sudo apt-get update